Citrus-Software-Solutions/citrus-app-SpringbootAPI/README.md

 * [PostgreSQL 13](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 * [Eclipse IDE 2021-06](https://www.eclipse.org/downloads/)
 * [Postman](https://www.postman.com/)

-## Getting Started

-Please make sure to have all the previouse mentioned technologies properly installed, with their respective Eviroment Variables if needed:

-### Prerequisites

 * Please check that you have properly instaleld Java [java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) in your pc.
 Run the following commands to check your Java version:
 ```sh